medyassinekhlif/open-generative-studios/README.md

 The project follows the Unified Process, structured in four phases from design to production:

-- **Chapter 1: Inception** — a short initialization phase dedicated to the system's vision, context, and technological foundation.
+- **Chapter 1: Inception**: a short initialization phase dedicated to the system's vision, context, and technological foundation.
-- **Chapter 2: Elaboration** — the main phase devoted to architecture and the music generation pipeline.
+- **Chapter 2: Elaboration**: the main phase devoted to architecture and the music generation pipeline.
-- **Chapter 3: Construction** — the main phase focused on application services, user experience, and quality.
+- **Chapter 3: Construction**: the main phase focused on application services, user experience, and quality.
-- **Chapter 4: Transition** — a short closing phase covering deployment, operations, and system perspectives.
+- **Chapter 4: Transition**: a short closing phase covering deployment, operations, and system perspectives.

-This choice is justified by the architectural nature of the system: a sequence of services whose coherence rests on fragile technical contracts — exchange formats between services, data distribution, loading of machine learning models, and instrumented audio rendering.
+This choice is justified by the architectural nature of the system: a sequence of services whose coherence rests on fragile technical contracts - exchange formats between services, data distribution, loading of machine learning models, and instrumented audio rendering.
 The failure of a single one of these contracts is enough to invalidate all downstream processing.

 The elaboration phase is essential as a risk management mechanism: it demands architectural validation before any resource commitment, where an agile method like Scrum would dilute this risk without guaranteeing early architectural closure, and where a sequential method like the waterfall cycle would defer it to the end of the project.